 One study of 1507 Taiwanese people found that drinking 120-599ml/day of green tea lowered the risk of developing hypertension by 46%.

-That same study found that those who drank more than 600ml/day of green tea had a 65% decrease in risk of developing hypertension.
+That same study found that those who drank more than 600ml/day of green tea had a 65% decrease in the risk of developing hypertension.

 Tea likely works because it has antioxidants and other protective ingredients.
-So of the teas, it is possible that green tea has the most protective effect as it is richest in antioxidants.
+So of the teas, it is possible that green tea has the most protective effect as it is the richest in antioxidants.

 The thought that eating dark chocolate could lower your blood pressure might sound too good to be true.
 Unfortunately, the science in support of such a use is limited.

 The Kuna Indians who live off an island near Panama have a diet very rich in sodium but have low blood pressure.
-The theory developed that their low blood pressure is due to a diet that is also very rich in coca.
+The theory developed that their low blood pressure is due to a diet that is also very rich in cocoa.

 The studies into this have shown mixed results.
 One analysis that grouped together 13 studies into dark chocolate as a treatment to lower blood pressure had several positive studies.